 As a career early childhood professional, Jenna Martin brings a deep, well-cultivated appreciation for the vital importance of early education initiatives in all their various forms.
 With direct experience as an educator, program director, and non-profit leader Jenna has seen—from multiple angles—the fundamental difference quality early childhood education makes.
 She holds a degree in Early Childhood Education from University of Massachusetts.

-Lucy Mitzner serves as the Community Liaison for the Preschool Development Grant Birth-Five (PDG) at VECF.
+Lucy Mitzner serves as the Community Liaison for the Preschool Development Grant Birth-Five (PDG) and Ready Regions at VECF.
 PDG is a federally funded, multi-year effort to unify Virginia’s birth-to-five early childhood care and education programs and providers across an equitable, high-quality, comprehensive system.
 Lucy supports community partner implementation of PDG and progress of regional early childhood systems-building goals.
 A graduate of the University of Maryland, College Park and Bank Street College of Education, her passion and interest have always focused her efforts on advancing early childhood development and experiences for young learners.
 Lucy has held positions as a teacher, literacy coach, evaluator, and education program officer, and is an avid consumer and fan of early childhood literature--you’ll find her exploring every children’s book section she can find!

-Angela Rice serves as VECF’s executive assistant.
+Angela Rice serves as VECF’s office manager.
 She supports the efforts of the President as well as multiple teams in the organization by coordinating daily tasks and projects for various programs and grants under VECF’s umbrella of services.
 A Virginia Commonwealth University graduate, Angela brings to VECF keen reasoning, time management and data analysis skills as well as the ability to work both independently and as part of a team.

 Dr. Alyson Williams is the Community Liaison for Mixed Delivery Grants (MDG), an initiative that provides access to high-quality preschool for at-risk 3- and 4-year-olds in private settings.
 She provides relationship-based technical assistance to communities in their development and implementation of MDG.
 Alyson has over 20 years of experience in early childhood education.
 She has been an infant-toddler teacher, a center director, a non-profit executive, and has worked in research, evaluation, and higher education.
 Alyson has a particular interest in the development of the early childhood workforce and the ways that MDG can support the competencies and compensation of early education professionals.